Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Conclusion

 \section{Conclusion}

-\changeBM{We have proposed a Riemannian stochastic variance reduced gradient algorithm (R-SVRG) with retraction and vector transport, which includes the algorithm with exponential mapping and parallel translation as a special case.
-The proposed algorithm stems from the variance reduced gradient algorithm in Euclidean \changeBM{space, but is now extended to Riemannian manifolds}.
-The central difficulty of averaging, \changehs{adding}, and \changehs{subtracting} multiple gradients on a Riemannian manifold is handled with a vector transport.
-We proved that R-SVRG generates globally convergent sequences with a \changehs{decaying} step size condition and is locally linearly convergent with a fixed step size under some natural assumptions.
-Numerical comparisons on three popular problems on the Grassmann manifold suggested the superior performance of R-SVRG on various benchmarks.}
+We proposed a Riemannian stochastic variance reduced gradient (R-SVRG) algorithm with retraction and vector transport, which includes the algorithm with exponential mapping and parallel translation as a special case.
+The proposed algorithm stems from the variance reduced gradient algorithm in Euclidean space, but it has been extended herein to Riemannian manifolds.
+The main challenges of averaging, adding, and subtracting multiple gradients on a Riemannian manifold were handled with a vector transport.
+We proved that R-SVRG generates globally convergent sequences with a decaying step size and is locally linearly convergent with a fixed step size under some natural assumptions.
+Numerical comparisons of problems on the SPD manifold and the Grassmann manifold indicated the superior performance of R-SVRG on various benchmarks.